jessicalevine/logman/README.md

 ## xtract
 Used for logfile movements, automatically placing them in new, consecutively numbered session folders

-Commands include:
-* zip - specifies a zipfile to unzip into a session
-* match - specifies a pattern to match files by
+Commands:
+  xtract help [COMMAND]              # Describe available commands or one specific command xtract match PATTERN [SOURCE_DIR]  # moves files matching PATTERN at SOURCE_DIR to new subfolder xtract zip PATH                    # unzip a zipfile of logs into a new subfolder

 ## srch
 Used to browse logfiles